Leopold von Ranke: Methodology and criticism

 At the core of his method, Ranke did not believe that general theories could cut across time and space.
 Instead, he made statements about the time using quotations from primary sources, saying: "My understanding of 'leading ideas' is simply that they are the dominant tendencies in each century.
-However, these tendencies can only be described; they can not, in the last resort, be summed up in a concept".
+However, these tendencies can be only described; they cannot, in the last resort, be summed up in a concept".
 Ranke objected to philosophy of history, particularly as practiced by Hegel, claiming that Hegel ignored the role of human agency in history which was too essential to be "characterized through only one idea or one word" or "circumscribed by a concept".
 This lack of emphasis on unifying theories or themes led Rudolf Haym to denigrate his ideas as "the mindlessness of the empiricist".
 In the 19th century, Ranke's work was very popular and his ideas about historical practice gradually became dominant in western historiography.
 However, he had critics among his contemporaries, including Karl Marx, a former Hegelian, who suggested that Ranke engaged in some of the practices he criticized in other historians.